ACT* Crash Course

 Here’s what else you’ll get with your low-cost ACT Crash Course:

 - an outlined plan to take you through the 5 sections of the ACT exam: English, Math, Reading, Science, and Writing

 - killer test-taking strategies to ace each section

-- videos explaining major concepts and sample problems
+- videos reviewing major concepts and sample problems

 - two complete, timed practice exams